 masonry building with a full cellar, decorative brickwork, and tin-glazed tile around the fireplace.
 Limited testing

 showed that at least a portion of the cellar had a whitewashed ceramic tile floor.
 An outbuilding, possibly a kitchen,

 with a brick-floored cellar, was located next to the main house.
-A large palisade fence linked the two buildings and
+A large palisade fence, suggesting the dwelling was

 At the dwelling, portions of the cellar fill in the main dwelling and the cellar fill of the associated service structure